The Borel and genuine $C_2$-equivariant Adams spectral sequences: Introduction

 and the Borel $C_2$-equivariant Adams spectral sequence (Greenlees' works \cite{gre1,gre2,gre3})

 By the Segal conjecture for $C_2$ \cite{ldma}, the map

 is a ($2$-adic) equivalence in $Sp^{C_2}$.
 However, the two spectral sequences above are not isomorphic.

 Let $a\in\pi_{-1,-1}^{C_2}\SC$ be represented by the inclusion $S^0\to S^{\sigma}$.
 Let $Ca$ be the cofiber of $a$.
-The $E_2$-page of the Borel Adams spectral sequence for $\SC$ can be computed through the algebraic $a$-Bockstein spectral sequence .
-There is also a topological $a$-Bockstein spectral sequence converging to $\pi_{*,*}^{C_2}\SC$, giving us the following square.
+The $E_2$-page of the Borel Adams spectral sequence for $\SC$ can be computed through the algebraic $a$-Bockstein spectral sequence.
+There is also a topological $a$-Bockstein spectral sequence converging to $\pi_{*,*}^{C_2}\SC$.
+Note that by definition the $a$-Bockstein spectral sequence only converges to the $a$-complete (Borel complete) sphere.
+Since we are working in the $2$-complete category, this is equivalent to $\SC$.
+Therefore, we have the following square:

 Section \ref{sec-background} is a background section, which aims to provide some knowledge of the $C_2$-equivariant and $\R$-motivic stable homotopy theory that will be needed throughout this paper.